theo546/MC-RandomDrop/README.md

 ### RANDOMIZE_CRAFT
     (default: false)
-will, as its name imply, randomize the result item from a crafting table.
+will, randomize the result item from a crafting table.
 However, it will not randomize the recipe.